b72u68/nvim-chtsh/README.md

 " (The result is initial placed in a floating buffer) let g:chtsh_result_under_cursor = 0

-" Search for query
-nnoremap <leader>ch :call CheatSheet()<CR>
+" Search for query and display result in new buffer nnoremap <leader>ch :call CheatSheet()<CR>

+" Search for query and paste the result in current buffer nnoremap <leader>cp :call CheatPaste()<CR>
 ```

 Calling CheatSheet() function will ask user for search query ("Cheat Sheet > ").
-After entering the query, the result will be placed in a floating buffer.
+After entering the query, the result will be placed in a floating buffer or
+paste to the current working buffer.